Renewing existing membership? Please also use the link below:

 On behalf of the Devon & Somerset Condors, we warmly welcome you to our very special part of the world.
+If you are a member of the public and wish to experience a tandem flight please go to our Learning to Fly page.
 Visiting pilots are free to fly most of our sites, but we do ask that you are a member of another UK club and of the BHPA.
 If you are visiting from abroad, please ensure that you have sufficient third party insurance, are a member of your own country's national association, and are appropriately qualified.

 Before flying any of our sites, please make contact with us and/or get a sites guide.
 The Open Sites Guide on this website will inform you where you can fly.
 On the hill, please introduce yourself to local pilots and ask for advice if you are not familiar with the site or conditions.
 We have lots of club coaches and experienced pilots who are happy to help - we all want everyone to fly safely and have fun!